 You’ll know you won’t be too far from the road when you reach an extensive hemlock grove.

 You’ll need to cross the stream to avoid private land before you reach the road.
-We opted to cross the stream at about 1900’ feet elevation.
-As you get closer to the road the stream bank becomes steeper and deeper.
+We opted to cross the creek at about 1900’ feet elevation.
+As you get closer to the street, the stream bank becomes steeper and deeper.

 Return to Condon Hollow Road

 The mileage back to the parking area is about 1.2-miles with 350’ of climbing and 90’ of descent.
 Take your time and look back at the Spruceton Valley with the Lexington Range, Hunter, SW Hunter, West Kill, and check out the summit and ridge of Sleeping Lion.
-In many ways, the road walk is a particularly pleasant part of this hike as it gives you outstanding views.
+In many ways, the road walk is an enjoyable part of this hike as it gives you outstanding views.

 |Halcott Mountain Wild Forest|